dlzmoe/linuxdo-scripts/README_EN.md

 ## Disclaimer

-All features provided in this script run only in the browser, and the source code is publicly visible.
+All features provided by this script run only in the browser.
+The source code is transparent and visible.
 This script is for learning and research purposes only and does not participate in any profit schemes or organizations.
 Any disputes arising from or related to the use of this script should be resolved through friendly negotiation.
-This script is not responsible for any form of loss or damage caused to the user or others while using the software provided by this script.
-By downloading, installing, and using the software provided in this product, the user agrees to trust the author and the related agreements and disclaimers.
+This script is not responsible for any form of loss or damage caused to users or others while using the software provided by this script.
+By downloading, installing, and using the software provided in this product, users indicate their trust in the author and agree to the relevant agreements and disclaimers.

 ## License